gromnitsky/grepfeed/README.md

 0. Clone the repo

-1. chdir to some tmp dir
+1. chdir to some tmp loc

 2. Run